Everything You Need to Know About Technical Indicators

 How Do You Combine Technical Indicators?

 You should never combine indicators that resemble each other.
-Find those that serve the same aim but are based on different calculations.
+Find ones that have the same aim but are based on different calculations.

 Are Technical Indicators Useful?

 Technical indicators are useful if you implement them correctly.
-Still, you should keep in mind the fundamental analysis that provides additional information about market conditions.
+Nevertheless, you should keep in mind the fundamental analysis that provides additional information about market conditions.